-The CBSIG Rising Star Award honors advanced doctoral students or candidates in marketing, advertising, or psychology in good standing at an AACSB university; rising stars have demonstrated research productivity (e.g., presented a conference paper, published a journal article) and a bright future in consumer behavior research.
+The CBSIG 2022-23 rising star is Rodrigo da Silva Dias from the Fuqua School of Business at Duke University.
+The CBSIG Rising Star Award honors advanced doctoral students or candidates in marketing, advertising, or psychology in good standing at an AACSB university; rising stars have demonstrated research productivity (e.g., conference presentations, journal articles) and a bright future in consumer behavior research.

 The CBSIG Consumer Research in Practice Award recognizes a scholarly research article that contributes significantly to marketing practice.
 This year’s award is based recent articles that appeared in a refereed journal (including but not limited to Journal of Marketing, Journal of Marketing Research, Journal of Consumer Research, Journal of the Association for Consumer Research, and Journal of Consumer Psychology).
 The winning article must meet the following criteria: